 However, wrongful death cases can be very complex.
-Even if a plaintiff can demonstrate that the victim in the case is now deceased due to the actions of the defendant, a claim for wrongful death must make an accurate accounting of the losses suffered by the decedent’s family.
+Even if a plaintiff can demonstrate that accident was caused by another person’s negligence, a claim for wrongful death must make an accurate accounting of the losses suffered by the decedent’s family.

 An Omaha wrongful death lawyer could help surviving family members pursue wrongful death cases against private citizens, corporations, and insurance companies.
-The compassionate injury lawyers at Berry Law Firm handle every case with compassion and determination to collect the compensation needed to provide for your family’s financial future.
+The experienced injury lawyers at our firm handle every case with compassion and determination, and they will work to collect the full compensation needed to protect your family’s financial future.

 Proving a Wrongful Death Case